-Eczema is a condition wherein patches of skin become inflamed, itchy, cracked, and rough.
+Eczema is a condition in which patches of skin become inflamed, itchy, cracked, and rough.
 Some types can also cause blisters.

 Many people use the word eczema when referring to atopic dermatitis, which is the most common type.
 The term atopic refers to a collection of conditions that involve the immune system, including atopic dermatitis, asthma, and hay fever.
 The word dermatitis refers to inflammation of the skin.

-Certain foods, such as nuts and dairy, can trigger symptoms.
-Environmental triggers include smoke, pollen, soaps, and fragrances.
+Certain foods, such as nuts and dairy, can trigger symptoms of eczema.
+Environmental triggers can include smoke, pollen, soaps, and fragrances.
 Eczema is not contagious.

-The symptoms of atopic dermatitis can vary depending on the age of the person who has it.
+The symptoms of atopic dermatitis can vary depending on a person’s age and the condition’s severity and can vary by individual.

-In most cases, however, eczema is mild.
+In most cases eczema symptoms are mild.
 The most common symptoms of atopic dermatitis include:

 - dry, scaly skin